Good quality and affordable makeup is a secret weapon for every beauty seeker on a budget.

 - Duplicates (aka Dupes) – for most cult products there are alternatives/close copies that have a similar colour or finish.
 If you watch YouTube tutorials, for example, and they use a specific product – you can research a similar shade via Temptalia beauty guide website.
 Their dupe database can suggest either an affordable dupe alternative or help you find something already in your makeup collection.

 - Mascaras – the formulas tend not to change much, but the brushes used to apply product are often being refined and developed.
-Spend less on a great mascara that comes a brush type that suits your lashes (such as lengthening if they’re short, or add volume if they’re fine).
+Spend less on a great mascara that comes with a brush type that suits your lashes (such as lengthening if they’re short, or add volume if they’re fine).
 Savey options that are as good as the more expensive options include mascaras from LOreal or Maybelline.
 Pro tip: mascaras should be replaced regularly as they can dry out from being exposed to air and develop bacteria.

 - Bronzer – another product where you tend to get what you pay for.
 Many affordable bronzers can be quite warm (orange) in colour, which isn’t a flattering shade for any skin tone.
 Cult bronzers include Benefit Hoola Bronzer and NARS Laguna.